wtttc/ApkSizeCheck/README.md

 # ApkSizeCompare
-Simple py script to check the change of apk size
+Simple py script to check the change of apk size.

 -----
 ## Useage